nawafAlsaadi/DevBuddy/AutoCRUD.Presentation/README.md

 You can customize the tool's behavior by modifying the `TemplateCategories` entries:
 - **Name**: The identifier for the template category.
 - **Attributes**: Modifiers such as `FullTemplate`, `ReadOnly`., that influence how the template is processed.
+    - FullTemplate: Use this attribute for templates that require complete rendering without modifications during runtime.
+Ideal for scaffolding                        fully operational views or controllers directly from the template.
+    - ReadOnly: Assign this attribute to templates that should not be altered post-generation.
+This is typically used for domain model definitions,                     ensuring their integrity and consistency throughout the application lifecycle.
 - **TemplateInfo**: Details where and how the template files should be structured within your project.
 ### File Patterns:
 The `FileNamePattern` provides a template for the filenames that AutoCRUD will generate.
 For example: